ministryofjustice/security-guidance/docs/remote-working.md

 -   Keep MoJ equipment and information safe and secure.
 -   Protect MoJ information from accidental access by unauthorised people.
 -   Lock or log off your device when leaving it unattended.
 For long periods of non-use, shut down your device.
+-   Ensure that your devices are powered off when you first enter a country when travelling outside the UK.
--   Keep your workspace clear and tidy - follow a 'clean desk policy', including paperwork, to ensure MoJ information isn't seen by unauthorised people.
+-   Keep your workspace clear and tidy.
+Follow a '[clean desk policy](clear-screen-and-desk.md)' for information, including paperwork, to ensure MoJ information isn't seen by unauthorised people.
 -   Use MoJ IT equipment for business purposes in preference to your own equipment such as laptops or printers.
 -   Be wary of anyone overlooking or eavesdropping what you are doing.
+Consider whether you, or the MoJ information, might be Overseen, Overheard, or Overshared.
+-   Protect chargers and other computer accessories, especially MoJ equipment, when travelling.
+This is to prevent them from being tampered with.
+Keep them secure and out of sight as much as possible, for example in your hand luggage or on your person.
+-   Avoid using Hotel or other public wifi spots.
+They are not secure and can potentially monitor your equipment and information.
+Instead, you should use a mobile data \(4G\) connection.
+-   Ensure that a laptop BitLocker PIN or similar access control is enabled.

 **Never:**